SPIRAL: Self-Evolving Action-Conditioned Video Generation via Reflective Planning Agents: Experiments

 \subsection{Evaluations on CriticAgent}

-Table~\ref{tab:criticagent_bench} benchmarks our CriticAgent against prior video reward models on VideoGen-RewardBench.
-Our model matches VisionReward~\cite{VisionReward} on VQ and MQ, while improving Text Alignment (TA) by 5.37\% (w/o Ties).
-This gain is driven by RM on GAIA, which strengthens sensitivity to text-action alignment.
-As a result, our CriticAgent achieves higher Overall Accuracy, supporting the effectiveness of our multi-dimensional scoring that jointly reflects visual fidelity and physical realism.
+\textbf{Superiority in Reward Assessment.} Table~\ref{tab:criticagent_bench} evaluates CriticAgent on the VideoGen-RewardBench~\cite{VideoReward}.
+It consistently outperforms previous methods in visual and motion quality, yielding a notable 5.37\% gain in Text Alignment.
+This improvement stems from our reward modeling optimization on the GAIA dataset~\cite{GAIA}, which enhances sensitivity to text-action alignment.
+Ultimately, CriticAgent achieves an overall accuracy of 68.86\%, validating our multi-dimensional scoring mechanism jointly captures visual fidelity and physical realism.

-\textbf{Effect of Training Stages.} SFT provides a strong initialization by distilling judgments from large foundation models.
-RM is essential for preference learning, bringing a notable boost (e.g., +5.70\% in Overall Accuracy) by better distinguishing subtle execution failures.
+\textbf{Impact of Training Stages.} Ablating the training stages reveals that while SFT provides a robust initialization by distilling foundation model judgments, the subsequent Reward Modeling (RM) phase is critical for discrimination.
+Integrating preference learning delivers a 5.7\% boost in overall performance, demonstrating its necessity for distinguishing execution failures, assessing text-video alignment, and ranking subtle action-quality differences.

-\textbf{Scoring Distribution.} As illustrated in Fig.~\ref{fig:criticagent_score_dist}, RM training induces more polarized scores for failed executions, thereby providing sharper and more informative gradient signals for the subsequent GRPO optimization.
+\textbf{Enhanced Discriminative Capability.} Figure~\ref{fig:criticagent_score_dist} illustrates the scoring distributions before and after incorporating reward modeling (RM).
+Following SFT, evaluations for failed executions are insufficiently sharp, leaving ambiguous penalties for incomplete or misaligned actions.
+Integrating reward modeling heavily polarizes these scores, causing failures to peak sharply near the minimum score.
+This calibration provides sharper, definitive reward signals for action adherence and physical plausibility, which are essential for subsequent GRPO-based optimization.